29cmb/Github-Workflow-Builder/README.md

 A drag-and-drop system for creating github workflows!

 > [!NOTE]\
-> All design files for figma can be found in the Designs directory!
+> All the figma design files for the website can be found in the Designs directory!

 I made this because making workflows was always a tedious task for me to do efficiently and accurately